jtsage/unifi-munin-plugins/README.md

 | Output Lines     |   1,761  |  14,586    |
 | Output Graphs    |      77  |     530    |

-So, just note that the growth in the amount of graphed date can be extream.
+So, just note that the growth in the amount of graphed data can be extream.

 (That said, on my configuration, and with a locally cached source, the demo site can be parsed in a around 0.15 second - I have not graphed all 530 - I'm guessing